BeaverTails

 BeaverTails is a Canadian restaurant chain, specializing in pastries known as BeaverTails, that is operated by BeaverTails Canada Inc. Its namesake products are fried dough pastries, individually hand-stretched to resemble beaver's tails, with various toppings added on the pastry.

 The chain originated in Killaloe, Ontario in 1978 and opened its first permanent store in Ottawa two years later.
-By 2018, it had 140 franchise and licence locations in six countries: Canada (the Maritimes, Newfoundland and Labrador, Nunavut, Ontario, Manitoba, Alberta, British Columbia and Quebec, where the franchise is called Queues de Castor), the United States (New Hampshire, Michigan, Wisconsin, Tennessee, Arkansas and Utah), the United Arab Emirates, Mexico, France, and Japan.
+By 2018, it had 140 franchise and licence locations in six countries: Canada (the Maritimes, Newfoundland and Labrador, Nunavut, Ontario, Manitoba, Alberta, British Columbia and Quebec, where the franchise is called Queues de Castor), the United States (New Hampshire, Michigan, Wisconsin, Tennessee, Arkansas and Utah), the United Arab Emirates, Qatar, Mexico, France, and Japan.

 Company history

 BeaverTails began when Grant and Pam Hooker turned their family recipe for fried dough into a corporate business.
 They sold their first pastries at the Killaloe Craft and Community Fair in 1978.

-The concept was based on a recipe for fried pastry dough from Grant Hooker’s grandmother, who was of German origin.
+The concept was based on a recipe for fried pastry dough from Grant Hooker's grandmother, who was of German origin.

 Two years later, they opened the first BeaverTails stand in the Byward Market in Ottawa.
 In 1987, Pino Di Ioia accepted a summer position as the manager of the BeaverTails location at La Ronde.
 In 2002, along with his wife and twin brother, they took over the management of BeaverTails.